jorgeu/memorize-clj/README.md

 It supports pure functions and should only used if the function is really slow.

 Clojure.core has something like this already (memoize) but noticed after writting this.
-So, only value here is the cache using Google Guava that allows to configure how many concurrent threads will use it.
+So, the only value here is the cache using Google Guava that allows to configure how many concurrent threads will use it.

 ## Installing